 I just want to encourage all you moms who think that just because we “homeschool” we have superpowers or something (hahaha) that really isn’t so.
 We are just moms, as unperfect and unsure as you are trying to do God’s perfect will in our children’s lives through His Grace and for His Glory!

 So next time a mom tells you she homeschools just know that she is not trying to make you feel insignificant or uncomfortable, she is just simply stating that that is what she is called to do, just as you are doing your calling for your precious kiddos too.

 I want to remind all of you to encourage each other and stay on the path that God has placed you on.

 Never look at someone’s path and try to duplicate it, because God hasn’t given you the gas or the right vehicle to make it down that road.
-Stick to your personal road map and you’ll make it just fine with that terrain.
+Stick to your personal roadmap and you’ll make it just fine through that terrain.

 - 6 Common But Ludicrous Homeschooling Myths Debunked

 - 10 Tips to Parenting Success

 Forest Rose is a God Loving, Blessed Wife, & Relaxed, Eclectic Homeschooling Mama to 3 girls – 8, 10, & 12 in Fort Wayne, Indiana.
 She’s passionate about lifting moms out of the homeschooling trenches that are discouraged, overwhelmed or feeling alone or isolated.
 Her hope is to point them to Christ and equip them to rise up with a new found hope and joy within, that He alone can provide.
 Besides blogging, she also loves hanging out at her exclusive Facebook Group “Homeschooling 101 Community” that she started to help new homeschoolers thrive.